piskareviv/blog_aux_ntt_1/text/main.md

 Now we are going to improve cache optimality even further.
-After finishing the topmost `radix4` layer we get four independent parts, so we can perform computation for each part recursively.
+After finishing the topmost `radix4` layer, we get four independent parts, so we can perform computation for each part recursively.
 With recursive order only several topmost layers will be affected by memory bandwidth slowdown.